Skip to content

 Cross says that the mere prospect of a second Trump presidency has done some damage to the transatlantic alliance.

-However, a Harris administration would provide a renewed focus on the transatlantic alliance amid a continued pivot to Asia — a strategic shift in U.S. strategy that began during the Obama years toward China’s growing influence in the Indo-Pacific region.
+However, a Harris administration would have provided a renewed focus on the transatlantic alliance amid a continued pivot to Asia — a strategic shift in U.S. strategy that began during the Obama years toward China’s growing influence in the Indo-Pacific region.